Geoogolla/enterprise-docs/docs/administrator-guide/manage-app-settings/open-id-connect-settings.md

         Client ID
     </td>
     <td>
-        It is an unique identifier provided to each of the applications while registering in the providers.
+        It is a unique identifier provided to each of the applications while registering with the providers.
     </td>
 </tr>
 <tr>